 - Clarity: Your software’s job is to provide the ability to analyze your numbers efficiently, to create sound conclusions and educated estimations.
 Your platform should be user friendly and easy to navigate and understand.
 You should be able to access your data with ease, with all your information seamless to analyze and compare with other numbers.

 Accounting is a field that has greatly benefited from a systematic move to the cloud.
-After all, there are a wide variety of cloud-based softwares available.
+After all, there are a wide variety of cloud-based software available.
 This provides ample choice for what works best for your company.
 It can be hard for expanding companies to accommodate for the growing demands of an increasing amount of clients -- which is where accounting software solutions shine.

 The cloud is the future.
-Cloud based softwares come with security that ensures the protection of your data, and provides the convenience of having your data accessible from any location and any device.
+Cloud based software come with security that ensures the protection of your data, and provides the convenience of having your data accessible from any location and any device.
 Above all, the seamlessness and efficiency of the cloud compared to traditional accounting software is impossible to deny.